|Tyranny of the Stars by Robert Brookes|

 An embarrassment of words spills from Aribessa in response.
 "Oh!
 Oh of course!
 Oh, I'm—Yes!
 I'm sorry."
 Sheepishly backing away from the shop's door, she turns on her heels and grimaces.
 "I'm sorry I've just—this city is so fantastic.
 I've never seen anything like it before."

 Dismissively waving a hand, Patris steps aside and falls in line to walk at Aribessa's side as the two continue down the street.
-"Where do, ah, colorful women like yourself come from?"
-So as to avoid prolonged stays there.
+"Where do, ah, curious people like yourself come from?"
+Patris asks, so as to avoid prolonged stays in such places.

 "I'm from Magnimar, up in Varisia across the Inner Sea."
 Aribessa answers after a moment of hesitation.
 "Born and raised there.
 My father's a craftsman at the Golemworks, I did some understudy work with him before joining the Pathfinder Society."
 The last bit elicits a quirk of one of Patris' brows.